 Functions of the Median Nerve

-⇒Sensory and Motor Roles
+Sensory and Motor Roles

 Individuals also experience a combination of both numbness and pain.
 They usually describe it to be akin to pinpricks or electrical cramping, much similar to the feeling experienced when we hit our elbows suddenly and a feeling of electricity surges through that area.
 This nerve acts as the flexor to the muscles in the thumb, the wrist, and the fingers.

-⇒Anterior Interosseous Nerve
+Anterior Interosseous Nerve (AIN)

-⇒Palmar Cutaneous Sensory nerve
+Palmar Cutaneous Sensory nerve

 The lack of motor control or gradual degeneration of this median nerve through compression, leads to difficulty in carrying out simple tasks such as grasping items and hand coordination, which makes it tough to even write on a notepad sometimes.
 Holding even small items aloft such as coffee mugs become very strenuous and painful.

 Disorders of the Median Nerve

 Inter vertebral slip of the disks, tumors, or bone spurs that apply pressure on the median nerve fibers at the root level may lead to compression.
 This nerve may get damaged in many other ways as well, especially if the carpal tunnel gets diseased or inflamed, it will naturally disperse its pressure on the median nerve and thereby make it numb.

-⇒Carpal Tunnel Syndrome
+Carpal Tunnel Syndrome

 Carpal tunnel syndrome is not always the only cause of median nerve numbness, as the entrapment could easily have occurred at the forearm and may be at more than one location.
 Therefore, it is best to flex your arms and feel where the pain is most dense, as those may be the likely areas that are causing the distress.

-⇒Pronator Teres Syndrome
+Pronator Teres Syndrome

 Comparatively rarer than carpal tunnel syndrome, this neuropathy affects the elbow and not the wrist.
 This condition may arise when the median nerve gets trapped between pronator teres muscles, thereby causing severe pain in the forearm and the elbow.

-⇒Median Nerve Palsy
+Median Nerve Palsy

 This disorder makes it impossible to move the thumb, because the thenar muscles become paralyzed, and affects the sensory aspects of other fingers of the hands.
 It also causes a claw like hand formation which is also known as ape-hand deformity.
 The condition may arise from neuropathy or as a result of injury to this nerve.

-The ideal suggestion is to get yourself checked by an orthopedist who will check for the areas of nerve entrapment through nerve conduction studies or simply through an Magnetic Resonance Imaging (MRI).
+Ideally, get yourself checked by an orthopedist who checks for the areas of nerve entrapment through nerve conduction studies or simply through an Magnetic Resonance Imaging (MRI).
 They may even check via Electromyography (EMG).
 Depending on the diagnosis, surgery may be required if the patient feels that the duration of possible self-healing is too long.